Home Federal Crimes Voter and Election Fraud

 • Government records contained incorrect information regarding naturalization.

-If you are accused of either of these crimes, whether in state or federal court, or both, the quality, experience, and knowledge of your attorney will play a significant role in the outcome of your case.
-For legal representation from a highly-experienced Los Angeles criminal defense lawyer, connect with Werksman Jackson & Quinn LLP immediately.
-Exercise your right to remain silent, and the right to an attorney before answering any questions from the authorities – it could make a difference in the outcome of your case.
+If you are accused of either of these crimes — whether in state court, federal court, or both — the quality, experience, and knowledge of your attorney will play a significant role in the outcome of your case.
+For legal representation from a highly experienced Los Angeles criminal defense lawyer, connect with Werksman Jackson & Quinn LLP immediately.
+Exercise your right to remain silent and the right to an attorney before answering any questions from the authorities – it could make a difference in the outcome of your case.